HumanDynamics/law.MIT.edu/ModelRules/Model_Personal_Data_System_Rules.md

 ### 1.2.1 Individual Participant

-An individual human being who has contractually assented to Terms of Agreement and is a customer holding a valid account with the Personal Data Store.
+An individual human being who has contractually assented to Terms of Agreement and is a citizen holding a valid account with the Personal Data Store.
 An Individual Participant may use his or her account to request, accept and use a Grant of Authorization to access the Personal Data of another Principal Participant user.

 Any individual human who contractually assents to the Terms of Agreement is eligible to apply for and hold an Account on the System.
-Services or other premium functions offered on a subscription, one-time fee or other billing basis are available subject to fulfillment of applicable payment terms as agreed by the Individual User.
+Services or other premium functions offered for free or other billing basis are available subject to fulfillment of applicable payment terms as agreed by the Individual User.

 ### 1.2.2 Principal Participant

-An individual human who has contractually assented to Terms of Agreement and is a customer holding a valid account with the Personal Data Store offered by the System Provider under these Rules.
+An individual human who has contractually assented to Terms of Agreement and is a citizen holding a valid account with the Personal Data Store offered by the System Provider under these Rules.
 A Principal Participant may use his or her account to store his or her own Personal Data on the System and to Grant Authorization for accessing that Personal Data to Third Party Service Providers and/or to individual Participants.

 ### 1.2.3 System Provider

-The Party or Parties responsible for the Personal Data System, comprised of the Personal Data Store and Services.
+The Municipality, Government Subdivision, Jurisdiction, or Licensed Private Third Party responsible for the Personal Data System, comprised of the Personal Data Store and Services.
 The System Provider promulgates these System Rules.

 ### 1.2.4 Third Party Service Providers